Skip to content

 Content

-• We will have an introduction to some SDLC key features
+• Introduction to some SDLC key features

-• We will get some theory of project tools and thinking.
+• Theory of project tools and thinking.

 Learning objectives of 'SDLC tools'